Living On Campus

 Can I cook in my room?

-Because of safety and sanitary concerns, cooking is not permitted in residence hall rooms.
-Sandwich makers, hot plates, toasters, toaster ovens, grills or any appliance with an exposed heating element are prohibited.
-Microwave ovens, with the exception of MicroFridges, are not allowed in residence hall rooms.
-You may, however, bring items such as hotpots or coffee makers and refrigerators no larger than six cubic feet.
-Kitchens are available for resident use on the second and third floors of JB and on all three floors in St. Joe’s.
+Kitchens are available for resident use on the second and third floors of Julie Billiart Hall and on all three floors in St. Joseph’s Hall.
 For New Hall residents there is a kitchen located in the Sky Lounge on the third floor.
 Apartment residents, because they have kitchenettes, are permitted to cook in their apartments.
-Microwaves are permitted, although refrigerators over six cubic feet are not permitted (note that refrigerators are provided in the apartments).
+Microwaves and refrigerators are provided in the apartments but any additional refrigerators students may wish to bring must still be no larger than six cubic feet.

 What are some of NDNU’s partner vendors?

 - You may also wish to confer with your roommate(s) so as to avoid duplicate orders.
 University Housing endorses Collegiate Concepts Inc., our established partner providing MicroFridge purchases and rentals.
-For more information, please look at their brochure or their website (www.collegeFridge.com/ND).
-To place an order, fill out an order form, or order online.
+For more information or to sign up for a MicroFridge, please look at their brochure and visit thier website www.collegeFridge.com/ND.
+Please note that MicroFridges are the only microwaves permitted for student rooms.

 - Fidelity Insurance for College Property